rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 - Does **not** itself implement forced exits; it enables future governance-approved mechanisms.

 - Does **not** grant any emergency or unilateral powers to the core team or governance bodies beyond existing delegate upgrade mechanisms.

+- Does **not** prevent an older delegate from being used, it just removes the ability to change the use latest delegate option via Smartnode.

 ### Delegate Update Oversight